sendahug/send-hug-backend/API_DOCS.md

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
-  - messages (list) - A paginated list containing the user's messages.
+  - messages (List) - A paginated list containing the user's messages.
   - current_page (number) - The user's current page.
   - total_pages (number) - The total number of pages.